When Somebody Dies in Connecticut:

 The first thought may be: Dad had a will, we must go to probate court.
 An alternative thought may be: everything was joint (or in the living trust), so there is nothing to do, we don't have to go to probate court.
 In each case, it isn't so simple.

 Just because there is a will, is "probate" required?
 Depends what you mean by "probate."
-In Connecticut, technically "probate" is a legal procedure that takes at least five months, might involves court hearings, means that the COURT (not a document) appoints an executor (if named in the will) or administrator (if not), and requires filing several forms with copies to many parties.
+In Connecticut, technically "probate" is a legal procedure that takes at least five months, might involves court hearings, means that the COURT (not a document) appoints an executor (if named in the will) or administrator (if not), and requires filing several forms with copies to many parties and a newspaper notice for creditors.
 Full "probate" is ONLY required by law if the person who dies, with or without a will, (1) owned real estate (not just a life use) that does not pass by the deed to the "surviving" joint owner, OR (2) owned $40,000 or more of other assets that also don't pass by beneficiary or joint ownership to another person.
 (This could include life insurance, if there was no beneficiary or the beneficiary was deceased.)
 You can read more about this (PDF again) on the Probate Court website, too.
 And you will probably need a lawyer or at a minimum a consultation.
 (We are not a helpline if you need full probate.)
 So whether or not full "probate" is really required depends on what was owned, and how it was owned.

 What if the person died owning something, but not real estate and not worth as much as $40,000?
 (Not counting the things that passed by beneficiary designation, joint ownership, etc.)